 Our Rooms

-The rooms at The Stables Hotel in Midigama aren’t trying to impress you with chandeliers or velvet curtains.
-They are minimal, the kind of minimal that doesn’t care if you notice, because the real show is outside—the sun bleeding into the water, the surfers chasing their little victories, the train rattling past like a reminder that the world still moves.
+The rooms at The Stables aren't trying to impress you with chandeliers or velvet curtains.
+They're minimal — the kind of minimal that doesn't need to announce itself — because the real show is outside.
+The sun bleeding into the water.
+Surfers chasing their little victories out at Rams.
+The train rattling past like a reminder that the world still moves, even when you've stopped.

 Our Story

-We didn’t build The Stables to impress anyone.
-Sri Lanka already does that on its own—too much sometimes.
-The trains scream past, the tuk‑tuks cough smoke, the ocean pounds like a drunk at the door.
-The colors, the smells, the chaos—it’s all beautiful, but it’s loud.
+We didn't create The Stables to impress anyone.
+Sri Lanka already does that on its own.
+The trains scream past, the tuk-tuks cough smoke, the ocean hammers the reef.
+The colours, the smells, the chaos — it's all beautiful, but it's loud.
 We wanted the rooms to be the opposite.

-So we stripped them down.
+So we stripped them back.
 White walls, clean lines, nothing extra.
-A bed that doesn’t argue, a fan that hums steady, a balcony that lets you breathe.
-Garden if you want quiet green, ocean if you want the horizon to slap you awake.
-The design isn’t about showing off—it’s about giving you space to come down from the noise, to let the salt dry on your skin, to remember what silence feels like.
+A bed that doesn't argue, a fan that hums steady, a balcony that lets you breathe.
+Garden if you want quiet green, ocean if you want the horizon waiting when you open your eyes.
+The design isn't about showing off — it's about giving you somewhere to come down from the noise.
+To let the salt dry on your skin.
+To remember what stillness feels like.

-Making it real wasn’t glamorous.
-It was sweat, dust, and a hundred small choices.
-Do we add another layer of paint or leave it raw?
-Do we chase luxury or honesty?
+Building it wasn't glamorous.
+It was sweat, dust and a hundred small choices — rescued mahogany or new timber, raw plaster or another coat of paint, chase luxury or back honesty.
 We chose honesty every time.
-We built it with our hands, with the idea that a hotel doesn’t need to be a palace—it just needs to be a place where you can breathe after the world has shouted in your ear all day.
+The idea was simple: a hotel doesn't need to be a palace.
+It just needs to be a place where you can breathe after the world has been shouting in your ear all day.

 Now it stands here in Midigama, facing the surf, holding its ground.
-A quiet corner in a loud country.
-Four walls, a bed, and the ocean outside.
-That’s the whole story.
+A calm corner in a vivid country.